 In Lewy body dementia, abnormal deposits of alpha-synuclein proteins build up in regions of the brain responsible for the regulation of cognition, behavior, and movement.

 As you age, changes in your brain can lead to Lewy body dementia.
-Other risk factors aren't well known but probably include both genetic and environmental factors.
+Other risk factors aren't well known but may include genetic and environmental factors.

 Symptoms include problems with thinking, memory, sleep, behavior, and movement.
-Dementia with Lewy bodies may also present symptoms such as problems with blood pressure and temperature regulation, and bladder and bowel control.
+Dementia with Lewy bodies may also present symptoms such as blood pressure, temperature regulation, and bladder and bowel control problems.
 If you have Lewy body dementia, you may also have hallucinations or act out your dreams.

 Parkinson's Disease Dementia

-Causes may include toxic substances in the environment, free radical damage, and genetic factors.
-Risk factors include the age of 70 or older, treatment for Parkinson's disease with levodopa, extreme psychological stress, and heart disease.
+Causes may include toxic substances in the environment, free radical damage, and genetic factors, and it’s more common in people aged 70 or older.

-The symptoms of Parkinson's disease dementia include problems with decision-making ability, disorientation, inability to adapt to change or learn new information, trouble concentrating, memory loss, and problems using and understanding complex language.
+The symptoms of Parkinson's disease dementia include problems with decision-making ability, disorientation, inability to adapt to change or learn new information, trouble concentrating, memory loss, and difficulties using and understanding complex language.

-Several types of dementia happen as a result of causes that can be reversed.
-Vascular dementia is one of these dementias, but there are also several others.
-It's important to recognize when these underlying causes are present to avoid dementia from happening or stop it as early as possible.
+Several types of dementia happen due to reversible causes.
+Vascular dementia is one, but there are also several others.
+It's important to recognize when these underlying causes are present to prevent dementia from happening or stop it as early as possible.

 Causes of reversible dementias include: